Coronavirus: Less than 1% samples in India were genome sequenced in three months, says report

 - Covid-19: New ‘double mutant variant’, ‘variants of concern’ found in 18 states, says Centre

 The Institute of Genomics and Integrative Biology alone has the capacity to sequence more than 10,000 samples a month.
-But till March 18, it had received only 3,186 samples of which 1,586 had been sequenced and the rest were under process, according to Down to Earth.
+But till March 18, it had received only 3,186 samples, of which 1,586 had been sequenced and the rest were under process, according to Down to Earth.

 Why is genome sequencing important?